 Representative vehicle (RV) Determination

-Accurately estimating the CFP of vehicles is essential for understanding their environmental impact and guiding efforts to reduce emissions, ultimately contributing to the decarbonisation of the automotive industry.

 Vehicles are highly complex products composed of numerous parts manufactured through complex supply chains.
 Each vehicle’s unique configuration and customisable options make providing and managing LCAs for individual vehicles administratively burdensome for OEMs and but also for authorities.
 To address this, the methodology introduces the concept of an RV.

 In order to ensure comparability of different vehicles /technologies / materials in the automotive industry the compared vehicles ideally should: